supyrb/signals/README.md

 * Pausing Signals

 As well as
-* An editor window for easily dispatching and debugging signals
+* An editor window
+  * A filterable list of all signals in the project
+  * Dispatch signals with custom parameters
+  * A signal log for each signal
+  * List of all subscribed listeners for a signal
 * Easy integration with UPM
-* Unit tests to assure quality
+* Unit tests for runtime scripts
 * Sample packages to get started fast
 * XML comments for all public methods and properties